Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 - Formal academic enrichment (phonics, maths) — play-based learning is more appropriate

-- Competitive sports — children this age lack the coordination and attention span
+- Competitive sports — kids this age don't have the coordination or attention span

 - Coding/STEM classes — not developmentally appropriate yet